 Born in Missouri, I primarily grew up in the Virginias, attending grade school in Blacksburg, VA and high school in Morgantown, WV.
 Currently, I am an undergraduate student at Penn State and a member of the Schreyer Honors College.
 I am studying computer science and want to work in industry as a product manager or software engineer.
 I have a strong passion for math, and am interested in math-related computing, such as machine learning and artificial intelligence.
-I have interned at NASA and Carnegie Mellon, and will be an Explore intern at Microsoft this summer.
+I have interned at NASA and Carnegie Mellon University, and will be an Explore intern at Microsoft this summer.
 If you want to read more about my work experiences, please download my resume.

 Outside of the classroom, I am heavily involved in technology-related endeavors.
 I am a member of HackPSU’s Sponsorship Committee, in which I encourage companies to attend Penn State’s spring and fall hackathons to recruit students and sponsor the event.
 In the summer and fall 2019 semesters, I will also be working as a learning assistant for Computer Science 360, a discrete mathematics course for computer science.
+This fall, I will also be a Teaching Assistant for Leadership Jumpstart, a leadership development class for first-year Schreyer Scholars.

 I am a member of Phi Sigma Rho, a sorority for women in engineering and related fields.
 In Phi Rho, I served as pledge class president during my associate period and I am currently serving as Web Master.
 In my free time, I enjoy going to Starbucks with my sorority sisters, attending workout classes at the White Building, and shopping online.